IBM-Design/design-website/src/content/teams/teams.md

 <column lg="8">

 ## Good design requires a deep understanding of the business domain being designed for.
-<p size="md">Rather than siloing designers into a single organization, we distribute them throughout teams and business units across IBM.<br><br>Embedding designers directly into the business allows them to build a rigorous understanding of the domain they’re working in.
-This knowledge, in turn, helps them align and collaborate more effectively with developers, engineers, offering managers, and all of the other disciplines that must come together to deliver a great outcome.</p>
+Rather than siloing designers into a single organization, we distribute them throughout teams and business units across IBM.

+Embedding designers directly into the business allows them to build a rigorous understanding of the domain they’re working in.
+This knowledge, in turn, helps them align and collaborate more effectively with developers, engineers, offering managers, and all of the other disciplines that must come together to deliver a great outcome.

 </column>
 <column lg="8" offset_lg="4">